-In Oklahoma, possession of a controlled dangerous substance is defined as the knowing or intentional possession of a controlled dangerous substance unless that substance was obtained directly, or by a valid prescription from a practitioner acting in accordance with his or her professional practice.
-Possession of marijuana, possession of methamphetamine, possession of heroin or possession of benzodiazapine are all considered possession of CDS in Oklahoma.
+In Oklahoma, possession of a controlled dangerous substance is defined as the knowing or intentional possession of a controlled dangerous substance unless that substance was obtained directly or by a valid prescription from a practitioner acting in accordance with his or her professional practice.
+Possession of methamphetamine, possession of heroin, or possession of a benzodiazepine or marijuana without a prescription are all considered possession of CDS in Oklahoma.

-Oklahoma classifies its controlled substances by “Schedules” based upon the level of addictive risk balanced against medical need, and other factors.
+Oklahoma classifies its controlled substances by “Schedules” based upon the level of addictive risk balanced against medical need and other factors.
+These schedules include both illegal drugs and drugs that must be prescribed by a doctor.
 Okla.
-Stat.
+Stat. tit.
 63 §§ 2-204 et seq.
-These schedules include both illegal drugs and drugs that must be prescribed by a doctor.

 Possession of a controlled dangerous substance without a valid prescription if one is required to obtain the drug is against the law.
 That means that holding onto the pain medication that you got from a friend for your back is against the law if you do not have a valid prescription for those particular pills.

-A conviction is a misdemeanor punishable by up to a year in jail and by a fine up to $1000.
+A conviction is a misdemeanor punishable by up to a year in jail and a fine of up to $1,000.
 In addition, if convicted, an offender must pay a special assessment trauma care fee of $100 to the Trauma Assistance Revolving Fund.
-Okla.
-Stat.
-63 §§ 2-402.

-The laws for possession have been simplified, but if convicted of possession, you could still spend up to a year in jail.
+While laws for possession have been relaxed, you could still spend up to a year in jail even for the simplest offense.
 It is important that you contact an Rogers County criminal defense attorney as soon as possible.
 Only a local attorney will know what arguments your judge may find persuasive.

 Free Consultation with an Experienced Claremore Criminal Defense Attorney